 “Understandable,” Gideon replied, promptly standing in the presence of a risen lady as etiquette dictated.
 “I will contact you again once she is in our care.”

 He bowed like a true gentleman, taking the lady’s outstretched hand and bringing it to his lips gently.
 With a kiss that was both cordial and intimate, he bid her farewell and eyed her departure from the solarium.

-She’d come a long way from the club-shy girl she was when she first stepped foot in the Golden Lotus, now to the point where she was comfortable in her own skin and clothing to be sitting at a booth near the bar with Levi and actually feeling relaxed about it.
-Well, as relaxed as she could be given what she’d gone through over the past few days.
+She’d come a long way from the club-shy girl she was when she first stepped foot in The Golden Lotus.
+Comfortable enough in her own skin and clothing to be sitting in a booth near the bar with Levi and actually feel relaxed about it.
+Well, as relaxed as she could be, given what she’d gone through over the past few days.
 The responsible side of her warned that she should have probably stayed at the loft and relaxed, but she needed this.
 She needed to feel the attention of those she considered friends, and to be in a place she felt comforted by.
-It was a relatively slow night at the Lotus, but she knew Maseo and company were floating around somewhere, and the atmosphere was felt more casual than usual.
-Adding to her coziness, her modest heather-gray skirt and matching sweater felt unencumbering.
+It was a relatively slow night at The Golden Lotus, so she knew Maseo and company were floating around somewhere.
+Adding to her well-being, the modest heather-gray skirt and matching sweater Madeline wore felt unencumbering and cozy.

 She sat staring at the milky ice in her White Russian until Levi snatched it away.

 “You really need to find something better to drink,” he said disapprovingly.
 “Or at least something different.”

 “But I like those,” Madeline whined.
 “With all the cream that’s in it, I figured you would too.”